gluster/infra-docs/index.rst

    :header-rows: 1

    * - Situation
-     - Contact
+     - Primary Contact
    * - Gerrit/Jenkins Outage
-     - Sysadmin Team
+     - Sysadmin
    * - Gerrit/Jenkins Issues (not an outage)
-     - Gluster CI Engineer
+     - CI Engineer
    * - Access to machines
-     - Sysadmin Team
+     - Sysadmin
    * - Access to build nodes (previously called slaves)
-     - Gluster CI Engineer
+     - CI Engineer
    * - Infra-related build failures
-     - Gluster CI Engineer
+     - CI Engineer
    * - Infra Security Issues
-     - Sysadmin and Gluster CI Engineer
+     - Sysadmin and CI Engineer

+If the primary contact is not present (days off, holidays, sick), another member of the infrastructure team can take a look and solve issues.
+Everybody in the infra team has the same access, and if anything is missing for a member, this is a bug and should be fixed.

 Indices and tables
 ==================